recursecenter/proxy/README.markdown

 ## Running

 Proxy runs in the foreground and logs to STDOUT.
 All error messages contain the string "error:".
-When it receives a SIGINT or a SIGTERM, it shuts down.
+When it receives a SIGINT or a SIGTERM, Proxy shuts down.

 If present, Proxy will read its configuration out of a `.env` file.
 Here's a starting point for development: